Graduate Certificate in Technology Policy

 Core Course

-The following courses count toward the Graduate Certificate in Technology Policy’s policy analysis course requirement.
+Click here for a searchable table including all courses that count toward the Graduate Certificate in Technology Policy’s policy analysis course requirement and the elective requirements.
 Note that not every course is offered on a yearly basis.
 Check guide.berkeley.edu for the most up-to-date course descriptions and class schedule.

 • Technology Policy Analysis